Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in MLB.

-- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.18).
+- The Marlins' 4.17 team ERA ranks 15th among all MLB pitching staffs.

-- The Marlins rank 12th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs given up (162 total, 1.2 per game).

-- Luzardo will try to secure his 10th win when he gets the start for the Marlins, his 28th of the season.
-He is 9-8 with a 3.80 ERA and 175 strikeouts through 149 1/3 innings pitched.
+- Chargois (2-0) gets the starting nod for the Marlins, his second of the season.

-- The left-hander's last time out was on Wednesday against the Tampa Bay Rays, when he threw six scoreless innings while allowing only one hit.
+- The righty last appeared in relief on Saturday, when he tossed one inning against the Washington Nationals, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.